SteveBarnett/Playing-the-Game-of-Thrones-with-PopcornFlow/workshop-outline.md

 ---

 ![250%](img/house-sigils/Lannister.png)

 ^ House Lannister
-Cersei is now Queen atop the Iron Throne.
-Jamie witnesses the coronation but what will he do now?
-Tyrion serves as Hand of the Queen Daenerys Targaryen.
-The rest be dead
+- Cersei now Queen
+- Jamie witnesses coronation but now what?
+- Tyrion serves as Hand of the Queen
+- The rest be dead

 ---

 ![250%](img/house-sigils/Targaryen.png)

 ^ House Targaryen
-Daenerys has part of the Iron fleet carrying her, a Dothraki hoard, a troop of unsullied, 3 dragons and the Imp to Westeros.
-Is there a hitherto unknown nephew on the loose?
+- Daenerys on part of Iron fleet, Dothraki hoard, unsullied, 3 dragons, the Imp to Westeros.
+- hitherto unknown nephew on the loose?

 ---

 ![800%](img/house-sigils/Greyjoy.png)

 ^ House Greyjoy
-Yara and Theon have pledged allegiance to Daenerys Stormborn, providing her army with transport to Westeros.
-Euron Greyjoy is now King of the Iron Islands and building a new Iron fleet.
+- Yara and Theon pledged allegiance to Daenerys
+- Euron Greyjoy is King of the Iron Islands, building new Iron fleet.

 ---

 ![250%](img/house-sigils/Stark.png)

 ^ House Stark
-Jon Snow is crowned King of The North and while yet to be revealed is the son of Ned Stark's sister.
-Littlefinger wants Sansa to rule Westeros by his side.
-Arya has learned some killing skills, dispatching Walder Frey with a knife to the throat.
-Bran is the three-eyed raven and is starting to learn the extent of his powers.
+^ Jon Snow crowned King of The North (yet to be revealed: the son of Ned Stark's sister).
+- Littlefinger wants Sansa to rule Westeros by his side.
+- Arya has learned some killing skills, dispatching Walder Frey with a knife to the throat.
+- Bran is the three-eyed raven, starting to learn extent of his powers.

 ---

 ![800%](img/house-sigils/Martell.png)

 ^ House Martell
-Ellaria Sand and the Sandsnakes (Obara, Tyene and Nymeria) have assassinated Doran Martell and his son Trystane.
-Ellaria now rules Dorne and looks to be making an alliance with Houses Tyrell and Targaryen.
+- Ellaria Sand and the Sandsnakes (Obara, Tyene and Nymeria) assassinated Doran Martell and his son Trystane.
+- Ellaria now rules Dorne and looks to ally with Houses Tyrell and Targaryen.

 ---